1. Enquiry Documents

 Ensure that you determine the correct duty tax that you will pay before you decide on importing.
 There is nothing worse than expecting to pay a 10% duty tax and, upon clearing your goods, discovering the duty tax is 30%.

 The best way to ensure you have the right duty tax is to get the correct tariff code.
 Each tariff code is associated with a specific duty tax.
-A copy of the tariff book is available in the Trade Logistics Members Area.
+A copy of the tariff book is available on the Trade Logistics calculator’s page.
 Membership is currently free for a limited period.
 You can also request the tariff code from your supplier and get a professional opinion on what the tariff code should be.

 You should also not forget to include VAT in your price calculations.
 VAT is payable when goods are cleared at customs.
 And the good news is you can claim it back if you are VAT registered.